Admission to hospital

 You will receive accounts from your treating Specialist, Pathology, Medical Imaging and Anaesthetics, if applicable.
-These are claimable (up to the schedule fee) from Medicare (75%) and your health fund (25%).
+These services may be claimable from Medicare and your private health fund.

 Only private and Department of Veterans' Affairs patients may request single room accommodation, however this depends on availability.
-Single room fees are up to $729* per day.
+Single room fees are up to $1132* per day.
 Your health fund may only cover part of this cost, so it is recommended that you contact your health fund to discuss the eligible rebate on your policy.